-Trivia Facts: Since 2001, the date of January 16th is recognized as World Beatles Day under UNESCO.
-There are 5 asteroids named after each band member and the band itself.
+Trivia: Since 2001, January 16 is recognized as World Beatles Day under UNESCO.
+There are five asteroids named after each band member and the band itself.
 Eric Clapton was almost the Fifth Beatle at one time.

-What fun is only listing the top 10 when we can quickly tack on a handful of runners up?
-They're so close to breaking into the main list that we have to do them the justice of mentioning them.
-Below this we also another handful in a quick list so you can follow the rankings well into the 20's if you want.
+What fun is only listing the top 10 when we can quickly tack on a handful of runners-up?
+They're so close to breaking into the main list that we have to do them justice by mentioning them.

 Mariah Carey is known as the Songbird Supreme for good reason.
-She has an unbelievable five octave vocal range and can reach the whistle register, which very few can do.
-From her very first album, she's been breaking records and consistently winning with every release.
-Funnily, a huge part of her success has been her main Christmas single running up the charts year after year.
+She has an unbelievable five-octave vocal range and can reach the whistle register, which very few can do.
+From her first album, she's been breaking records and consistently winning with every release.
+Funnily, a huge part of her success has been her Christmas single "All I Want For Christmas Is You" running up the charts year after year.

-Many music companies and fans all consider her to be the greatest voice in music ever.
+Many fans consider her to be the greatest voice in music ever.
 Her sales prove it.
-She holds the record for the most number-one singles by a solo artist.
-Her first 5 singles all reached number one on the charts.
+She holds the record for #1 singles by a solo artist.
+Her first five singles all reached #1 on the charts.
 And her first album topped the charts for 11 consecutive weeks.
 Not much has changed since then!

-Trivia Facts: If you ask Mariah Carey, she'll tell you that she's an alto, but music critics and professionals give her the label of a Coloratura soprano.
+Trivia: If you ask Mariah Carey, she'll tell you that she's an alto, but music critics and professionals give her the label of a Coloratura soprano.
 She says she can reach her highest notes due to polyps on her vocal cords.
-Her Christmas song "All I Want for Christmas is You" is nearly the quintessential song for the season now.

-In an original 9 year run starting in 1971, The Eagles made an incredible impact.
-All of their albums had several high-performing singles but rarely reaching the number-one spot.
-But their consistency has led to their greatest hits album being the highest-selling album of all time, with their album Hotel California being the third best-selling.
+In a nine-year run starting in 1971, the Eagles made an incredible impact.
+All of their albums had several high-performing singles but rarely reached the #1 spot.
+But their consistency has led to their greatest hits album becoming the highest-selling album of all time, with their album Hotel California being the third-best-selling.

 In 1994, they reformed and released an album with new material and live recordings, released a documentary, and started a huge tour, so it only stands that they'll continue to push their sales further.
 Their blend of R&B, soul, bluegrass, and rock reached the masses and continues to touch hearts and minds today.

-Trivia Facts: One member of The Eagles was fired from the group after demanding a higher percentage of the group's profits instead of the even 5-way split they'd had since day one.
-He later sued for other reasons as revenge and tried to get $50 million in damages.
+Trivia: One member of the Eagles was fired from the group after demanding a higher percentage of the group's profits instead of the five-way split they'd had since Day 1.
+He later sued tried to get $50 million in damages.
 The judge dismissed the case outright.

-Trivia Facts: Since 2004, they've been touring again under the name "Queen+" with Paul Rodgers and Adam Lambert as their vocalists.
-Though they've recorded 15 studio albums, they've had 21 tours of concerts.
+Trivia: Since 2004, they've been touring again under the name "Queen+" with Paul Rodgers and Adam Lambert as their vocalists.
+Though they've recorded 15 studio albums, they've had 21 tours.
 They even have a musical based on their music.

-There are so many great artists on this list that we just didn't feel right capping it off without providing a quick run-down of another grouping who are all really close to breaking into the top 10 (and some most likely will over time).
-I'm sure you can guess which will do it:
+There are so many great artists on this list that we just didn't feel right capping it off without providing a quick rundown of other artists who are all really close to breaking into the top 10.

 The crazy thing about all of this are these are either bands with real musical skill or vocalists that, to be frank, aren't remotely on the same level of talent as the others.
 They don't even qualify as one of the top 10 best singers of all time, but they're getting all of the sales, fame, and money.
 What a world we live in.